Employing assistants as a childminder

 Employing an assistant

-- You can care for up to six extra children (subject to the staff:child ratio requirements of the EYFS and any local planning requirements).
+- In England you can care for up to six extra children (subject to the staff:child ratio requirements of the EYFS and any local planning requirements).
 In Wales the same adult child ratios apply for any additional children however the space available for children on the premises may also affect the numbers for which provision can be registered.

-- If your assistant holds a paediatric first aid certificate, they can have sole charge of the children for up to two hours – this can be very useful during school and nursery collection times.
+- In England if your assistant holds a paediatric first aid certificate, they can have sole charge of the children for up to two hours – this can be very useful during school and nursery collection times.
 In Wales the position on assistants having sole charge of children is being considered as part of the wider National Minimum Standards review- ensure you have your say.

 - Sharing activity planning and children’s development tracking.